AITA for Asking Sister Nina to Move Out After Overstaying Welcome?

 What do you think about this situation?
 Let us know in the comments.

-In this situation, Rachel and Tom's feelings of being overwhelmed stem from a classic conflict between familial loyalty and the need for personal space.
+Rachel and Tom's predicament underscores a timeless struggle between familial obligation and the necessity for personal space.